DOI-ONRR/doi-extractives-data/_how-it-works/forestry.md

 selector: list
 ---

 Forests are an important part of our ecosystems.
 They provide timber, store carbon, clean water, purify air, and reduce the effects of drought and floods.
-In The U.S., forests cover 766 million acres of land.
+In the U.S., forests cover 766 million acres of land.
 The greatest concentrations of forests are in the South and Northeast, but Alaska has the largest total forest area of any state.

 ## Ownership and governance